intel/neural-compressor/docs/adaptor.md

 ## Introduction

-Intel® Low Precision Optimization Tool (LPOT) built the low-precision inference solution on popular Deep Learning frameworks such as TensorFlow, PyTorch, MXNet, and ONNX Runtime.
-The adaptor layer is the bridge between the LPOT tuning strategy and vanilla framework quantization APIs.
+Intel® Neural Compressor builds the low-precision inference solution on popular deep learning frameworks such as TensorFlow, PyTorch, MXNet, and ONNX Runtime.
+The adaptor layer is the bridge between the tuning strategy and vanilla framework quantization APIs.

 ## Adaptor Design

-LPOT supports a new adaptor extension by implementing a subclass `Adaptor` class in the lpot.adaptor package and registering this strategy by the `adaptor_registry` decorator.
+Neural Compressor supports a new adaptor extension by implementing a subclass `Adaptor` class in the neural_compressor.adaptor package and registering this strategy by the `adaptor_registry` decorator.

 For example, a user can implement an `Abc` adaptor like below: